viktornikolov069/NumberGuessingGame/README.md

 ## *Viktor Nikolov*

 **Number Guessing Game** prompts the user to select which of the two numbers presented is larger.
-The background color changes if the button pressed contains a number lesser than the other.
+The background color changes depending on the button pressed.

 ## Functionality